 Life Happens In Transition

 Transitions are often marked by big events such as a graduation, new job, or a move.
 But the first day of school or the last day of school isn’t what sticks with you, it’s all the time in-between.
 The classes, the friends, dances, sporting events- good, bad, or indifferent are where the memories are made.
-Yet, we are always in such a hurry to “get through” the time in between.
+Yet, humans are always in such a hurry to “get through” the time in between.

 From childhood we are always hurrying towards a certain age, waiting for life to start while life is happening in between the numbers.
 Why is the present moment so underrated?
 Checking the phone relentlessly, disregarding the moment we are in with the people we are with.
 Wanting to speed forward to the next phase or goal.
 Shifting so fast from one thing to another, periods of time in our lives become a blur.